What is Value Investing?

-- Product awareness – How aware are you about the product or services offered by the company you plan to invest in.
+- Product awareness – How aware are you of the product or services offered by the company you plan to invest in.
 Knowing about the company means being aware of the company’s operations.
 A famous saying is that “An investor should know more about the product offered by the company than its management”.

 - Innovation – A company failing to adapt to the markets changing tune is destined to go bankrupt.
 Just as how over time the market preferences change.
 A company has to bring in new products and services that’ll increase its sales potential.

 - Research & Development – Over the years, we appreciate the US companies for their aggressive growth in the tech industry.
 How many of us realize that the same is because of their contribution to R&D. How efficient are the company’s R&D efforts?
 What part of company earnings goes back into Research and Development.

 - Sales and Operating revenue – The worth of a company is primarily based on its earning capability.
 The company with above-average sales amongst its peers will make it to the top of the sector.
 Steady growth in sales and operating revenue is a must!